Why is repotting so necessary?

 Plants may also become pot bound because you've forgotten about them for a few years, noticing them only when they are showing signs of decline.
-They are likely to have exhausted all of the available mix and nutrients and their roots will completely fill the pot, may be even growing out through the drain holes around the base.
+They are likely to have exhausted all of the available potting mix and nutrients and their roots will completely fill the pot, may be even growing out through the drain holes around the base.

 You have a reasonable chance of saving them by repotting into larger pots and fresh mix, and then lavishing them with some TLC for a few weeks!

-Tricks & advice
+Tricks & advice for repotting your plant

 - Check there are adequate drain holes in and around the base of pots before using them.
 One small hole in the centre is not enough - either enlarge it or add more holes around the perimeter.